vyomasystems-lab/challenges-arpit306/README.md

 ```

 **TEST RESULTS**
-The assert statement is used to check whether the observed output is same as the expected output or not.
+The assert statement below is used to check whether the observed output is same as the expected output or not.
 ```
 assert dut.sum.value == 0b0111, f"output is incorrect: {dut.sum.value} != 0b0111"
 ```